gabrielguerrero/ngrx-traits/README.md

 [Examples](apps/example-app/src/app/examples)

 In order for the selection to work:
-  * add the addSingleSelection trait
+  * add the addSelectEntity trait
   * add the SingleSelectionState to our ProductState

 Notice that, generally each trait has a [TraitName]State, (also has [TraitName]Actions and [TraitName]Selectors, but those are only needed for custom traits).